-Whether captivated by an island’s carefree attitude, warm temperatures, diverse residents or simply caught in the trance of the ocean’s changing tides, island and coastal living offer that extra finesse to life that is hard to find elsewhere.
+Whether captivated by an island’s carefree attitude, warm temperatures, diverse residents, or simply caught in the trance of the ocean’s changing tides, island and coastal living offer that extra finesse to life that is hard to find elsewhere.
 It’s undeniable why many people navigate their way to a waterfront home.
-To imagine the perfect getaway is easy, but the design cannot be accomplished by concepts which are purely serendipity – instead to design and build it to its maximum potential demands the requisite professional experiences which we discuss in detail below.
+To imagine the perfect getaway is easy, but to design and build it to its maximum potential demands the requisite professional experiences, which we discuss in detail below.

 With a deep commitment to craft and the creation of dramatic yet functional spaces, MMA tailors each client’s desires into a uniquely expressive and signature home or estate.
 Morehouse MacDonald has had the opportunity to work with clients from the United States, Europe, and Africa to deliver superior architectural services in St Kitts and Nevis.

 Our creative process begins with the client, who communicates needs and desires, which we then translate into a written and clear architectural program.
 Listening is our first most critical skill at this stage.
 We then move onto analyzing a chosen site or help clients directly in the site selection process.
 We look carefully at the site’s natural features and draw upon them for design inspiration; we pay particular attention to the richness of the visual as we search for ways to awaken power views through the lens of architectural spaces.
 And we explore a locality’s architectural history, character, materiality, and building traditions as part of our overall design solutions.
 The results of our work can be seen here:

 The Architectural Process—Building on St Kitts and Nevis